Jammed disks of two sizes in a channel: segregation driven by steric forces: Emphasis on symmetry

 \subsection{Reference state}

 We employ the large-disk reference state $\mathsf{pv_L}$ of Eq.~(\ref{eq:2}), from which particles with specifications compiled in Tables~\ref{tab:t3} and \ref{tab:t4} are activated.
-We note that a particle with index $m=1,2,15,16$ has only marginal stability if it immediately succeeds a particle of the same index (see Tables~\ref{tab:t1} and \ref{tab:t3}).
+We note that a particle with index $m=1,2,15,16$ has only marginal stability if it immediately succeeds a particle of the same index and that particles $m=5,6$ are unstable in some configurations (see Tables~\ref{tab:t1} and \ref{tab:t3}).

 The first benefit of symmetry is that 6 pairs of particle species can each be merged.
 The 11 remaining species (down from 17) have combinatorial specifications as compiled in Table~\ref{tab:t5}.
 The general conditions for such mergers were established by Anghel \cite{Anghel} and explained in Ref.~\cite{pichs} for Ising chains.
 All pairs of species that can be merged in this scenario have successive odd and even indices $m$, of which we keep the odd index after the merger: $m=1, 3, 5, 9, 11, 15$.
 The motifs of merged species are not interchangeable.
 Only one motif fits into a given open slot as is the case for (unmerged) species $m=7,8,13,14,17$ with two motifs each.